DOS Days

 3) The RAMDAC came in 175 MHz and 220 MHz versions, so get one with the 220 MHz RAMDAC (TVP3026-220PCE).

-4) Finally, the more memory the better whether it's soldered-in or with a memory upgrade daughtercard fitted.
-This doesn't matter so much if you're running pure DOS or lower resolutions in Windows, but my advice is to get a 4 MB card as a minimum.
+4) Finally, the more memory the better, whether it's soldered-in or with a memory upgrade daughtercard fitted.
+Bear in mind if you want to add one of the Media Series daughercard upgrades this will use the memory expansion slots so you would need to make sure you have all the memory you need on the card itself - see Upgrades and Successors section).
+Larger memory doesn't matter so much if you're running pure DOS or lower resolutions in Windows, but my advice is to get a 4 MB card as a minimum.

 There's more information on these in the Images section, plus examples of the different model variants.